OK3162022/OK3162022/README.md

 - 👋 Hi, I’m Omar.
 Graduate from faculty of Economics and political science.
-Don't ask me about Economics of Egypt.
+Don't ask me about Economics of Egypt nor politics.
 I'm only good at stats
 - 👀 I’m interested in Statistics and (Quant) Financial econometrics and everything in between.
 - 🌱 I’m currently learning Stats too
 - 📫 How to reach me o.abouyoussef73@gmail.com